 Cost-efficient & resistant

-ArcelorMittal’s piling series are especially suitable for building quickly and reliably cost-effective structures.
-They are characterised by excellent section properties, for instance a high ratio section modulus to weight, as well as high moments of inertia.
+ArcelorMittal’s piling series are especially suitable for quickly building reliable and cost-effective structures.
+They are characterised by excellent section properties such as a high ratio of section modulus / weight as well as high moments of inertia.

 Hot rolled steel sheet piles have been widely used worldwide for the construction of quay walls and breakwaters in harbours, locks, and for bank reinforcement on rivers and canals.
 Typical applications are also temporary cofferdams in land and in water, permanent bridge abutments, retaining walls for underpasses or underground car parks, impervious containment walls, etc.